AMS10/Ahmad-Siddiqui/README.md

 ### Brag Sheet

 Three things that I did in High School that I am proud of are:
--I Was part of the school soccer team
+- I Was part of the school soccer team
--I am the vice president of MSA (Muslim Student Association) -I volunteered for many different organizations, such as Fastbreak ( A basketball organization), The EBPL (East Brunswick Public Library), and my local Mosque.
+- I am the vice president of MSA (Muslim Student Association)
+- I volunteered for many different organizations, such as Fastbreak ( A basketball organization), The EBPL (East Brunswick Public Library), and my local Mosque.